cellvia/foldify/README.md

 ability to wrap a function around results
 tests >_<

+## Usage

+There are two steps to usage.
+First you must *initialize the hash*, by running curryFolder upon a directory name, an object, or an array of these.
+The provided object is useful in itself, but you can then *evaluate the hash* with provided arguments, or just curry them in.
+These steps take slightly different options, but both allow whitelisting/blacklisting of filenames/properties to evaluate.

 ## Initializing the hash

-When the hash is initializaed the result is an object literal with property names taken from the individual filenames, and content taken from the respective files.
+When the hash is initialized the result is an object literal with property names taken from the individual filenames, and content taken from the respective files.
 .js and .json files are require() into the hash, while all other files are fs.readFileSync().

 Will return something like: